ycardon/gigaset-elements-proxy/README.md

 You can also check https://github.com/lorenwest/node-config/wiki/Configuration-Files

+## Restrictions

+- only read events and states from the Gigaset Cloud API, no writes (eg. cannot change the status of the alarm system)
+- only track ``ds02`` (door sensors) and ``yc01`` (movement and camera movement sensors) event types but adding new sensors should be easy by modifying the code

 ## credits

 - Strongly inspired by the Python command line version that can be find under https://github.com/dynasticorpheus/gigaset-elements (thank you !!)